istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

   This plugin is used to push a new pod event to the node’s `istio-cni` agent, and block pod startup until the agent successfully configures redirection.
 Since CNI plugins are invoked by the CRI as early as possible in the Kubernetes pod creation process, this ensures that we can establish traffic redirection early enough to prevent traffic escaping during startup, without relying on things like init containers.
-  - If an *already-running* pod becomes added to the ambient mesh, the `istio-cni` node agent’s Kubernetes API watcher detects this, and redirection is configured in the same manner.
+  - If an *already-running* pod becomes added to the ambient mesh, a new pod event is triggered.
+The `istio-cni` node agent’s Kubernetes
+  API watcher detects this, and redirection is configured in the same manner.
 - The `istio-cni` node agent hops into the pod’s network namespace and establishes network redirection rules inside the pod network namespace, such that packets entering and leaving the pod are intercepted and transparently redirected to the node-local ztunnel proxy instance listening on [well-known ports](https://github.com/istio/ztunnel/blob/master/ARCHITECTURE.md#ports) (15008, 15006, 15001).
 - The `istio-cni` node agent then informs the node ztunnel over a Unix domain socket that it should establish local proxy listening ports inside the pod’s network namespace, (on 15008, 15006, and 15001), and provides ztunnel with a low-level